adire

 -

-Adire textile: composed of four uneven lengths of machine plain woven European cotton machine sewn together .
+Adire cloth: composed of four uneven lengths of machine plain woven European cotton machine sewn together .
 The textile is decorated using the tie-dyed method.
 The producer has tied the desired pattern into the textile before dyeing the textile indigo.
 The pattern is composed of nine regularly spaced spirals on a background of small circles.
 This pattern is called AKETE or the 'Caps.'
 The hem is machine sewn.

 - Dimensions